What is Foreign Investment?

 There are two methods or strategies for this investment:

-- Greenfield Investment: – In this strategy, the company starts its business operation in another country from zero means they have to set up their own factory, plant, and offices.
+- Greenfield Investment: –Greenfield Investment: -Greenfield investments are a type of foreign direct investment where a company starts its operation in the other countries as its subsidiary and invests in the construction of offices, plants, sites, building products, etc. thereby managing its operations and achieving the highest level of the controls over its activities.
+In this strategy, the company starts its business operation in another country from zero means they have to set up their own factory, plant, and offices.
 For e.g., Domino’s and McDonald’s are US-based companies that have started his business in India from zero now they are leading in there segment.

-- Brownfield Investment: – In this strategy, the company does not start its business from scratch rather go by merger or acquisition like recently Walmart inc of US has acquired the Flipkart which is an Indian company and gets all the assets and liability of the Flipkart.
+- Brownfield Investment: –Brownfield Investment: -Brownfield investment is the capital invested in the existing infrastructure or production facilities to develop a new production line.
+It is common in foreign direct investments and initiated through lease, merger, or acquisition of a production division.
+In this strategy, the company does not start its business from scratch rather go by merger or acquisition like recently Walmart inc of US has acquired the Flipkart which is an Indian company and gets all the assets and liability of the Flipkart.

 Routes of Foreign Investment